 The good news is, by managing your SIBO you can overcome chronic fatigue and reclaim your energy and vitality.

 Beat SIBO and Chronic Fatigue in 3 Easy Steps

 When you’re tired all the time, it can be a challenge to muster up the energy for self-care.
 However, this is the time to put yourself first.
 By eliminating SIBO, you will finally have the energy to live the life you want—and the life you deserve.
 Fortunately, you can overcome SIBO and chronic fatigue in three easy steps.

 - Step 1: Starve the overgrown bacteria by removing the foods that feed it: sugar, alcohol, and carbohydrates.
 Along with ditching refined carbs you’ll want to avoid so-called “healthy carbs” as well, including beans, grains, and starchy vegetables.
 Keep fruit to a minimum and opt for low-sugar, low-carb varieties such as blueberries, strawberries, and raspberries.

-- Step 3: Restore your good bacteria using a soil-based probiotic such as Primal Earth™ that contains spore-forming bacterial strains.
-Unlike lacto- or bifido-based probiotics (which can actually fuel SIBO), Primal Earth™ probiotics don’t colonize your small intestine, instead heading straight to your large intestine and colon where they can support a healthy gut balance.
+- Step 3: Restore your good bacteria using a soil-based probiotic such as Primal Earth® that contains spore-forming bacterial strains.
+Unlike lacto- or bifido-based probiotics, which can actually fuel SIBO, Primal Earth® probiotics don’t colonize your small intestine.
+They instead head straight to your large intestine and colon where they support a healthy gut balance.

-Healing your infections can take time and patience, depending on how long your gut has been imbalanced.
-In the meantime, see this article for some handy tips on how to naturally increase your energy levels while working to rid your body of SIBO.
+Recovering from infections takes time and patience depending on how long your gut has been imbalanced.
+In the meantime, read up on some of the best tips for how to naturally increase your energy levels while working to rid your body of SIBO.